 Ashara Ekundayo Gallery (AEG) is an arts exhibition and events venue located in the Uptown/KONO Arts District in Oakland, CA that exclusively showcases the archival, contemporary art, and new media works of Black women of the African Diaspora, and artistic creations made in collaboration with Black women.
 Highlighting artistic production across a myriad of disciplines, AEG specializes in displaying works that investigate and inspire social and spiritual inquiry at the intersection of Fact x the Black feminist imaginary x Afrofuturism.

-In addition to exhibition and specialized programing, AEG’s annual BlackLit Membership offers the venue up to 3 times per year as private showroom for curators, archivists, buyers and collectors to host special viewings and intimate events.
+In addition to exhibition and specialized programing, AEG hosts the HushhhArt Salon & Collector’s Circle as an intimate invitation to curators, archivists, buyers and collectors to view and purchase current exhibition work before the general public has access to it.
 For Upcoming Exhibitions and Special Events click here.

 Ashara Ekundayo Gallery is a venture of AECreative.